And greetings to you once again, music lovers, thrill seekers, conversationalists all across the fruited plane.

 If he is sympathetic to his cousin's plight, I didn't sense that strongly.

-Oh no, that we read the big story yesterday, the LA Times was that Justice Roberts has a cousin who's a lesbian, and she was gonna be there.
+Oh no, the big story yesterday, L.A.
+Times was that Justice Roberts has a cousin who's a lesbian and she was going to be there.

-And they were gonna put her in a front row, and every gonna try to gauge Justice Roberts' reaction to his lesbian cousin being there.
+And they were going to try to gauge Justice Roberts' reaction to his lesbian cousin being there.

-And you just heard Tubin say, if he's sympathetic, I didn't sense it.
+And you just heard Toobin say, if he's sympathetic, I didn't sense it.

 Well, that doesn't mean that he isn't.

-It just means that he didn't betray himself one way or the other, portray himself one way or the other.
+It just means that he didn't portray himself one way or the other, portray himself one way or the other.

-I mean, if you boil it down, they're still nervous as hell because this still, if what they want is to happen, it's gonna have to be forced on the people of the country.
+I mean, if you boil it down, they're still nervous as hell because this still, if what they want is to happen, it's going to have to be forced on the people of the country.

 You may not know it, but everywhere this issue has come up before the people, it has been voted down.

-The concept of uh Homosexual marriage has been voted down everywhere.
+The concept of homosexual marriage has been voted down everywhere.

 And that's why it's at the Supreme Court, because the will of the people here has never been on the side of same-sex marriage.